 Citizen science and crowdsourcing

-Citizen science is defined as a form of open collaboration where members of the public participate in the scientific process to address real-world problems in ways that include identifying research questions, collecting and analyzing data, interpreting results, making new discoveries, developing technologies and applications, and solving complex problems.
-NOAA has a rich tradition of supporting citizen science.
-This tradition is being carried on through a portfolio of projects fostered and supported across the Agency.
+In citizen science, the public participates voluntarily in the scientific process to address real-world problems.
+This may include forming research questions, conducting scientific experiments, collecting and analyzing data, interpreting results, making new discoveries, developing technologies and applications, and solving complex problems.
+NOAA has a rich tradition of supporting such collaborative work, which continues to this day.
+Volunteers support a range of projects that do everything from improving our country's weather forecasts to protecting and managing marine species to charting the seafloor.

-NOAA's Office of Education supports citizen science by managing a community of practice, coordinating a catalog of projects, and representing the agency in broader efforts.
+NOAA's Office of Education supports citizen science by helping to manage a community of practice, coordinating a catalog of projects, and representing the agency in broader efforts.

 NOAA Community of Practice